Rolv-Arild/Necto/README.md

 # Could it learn by looking at Pro/SSL replays?

 It can't directly learn from replays.
 However, we like to start matches from moments found in high level replays.
-This gives Necto more scenarios to see and learn from.
+This gives the bot more scenarios to see and learn from.

 # Could it learn by playing against me?